Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

-We collect multiple vectors on the activation boundary and recover the vector $\bm w_{cross}$, which contains the weights of persistent neuron $\bm w_j^{(\ell)}$ for $j \in \mathcal{P}$, as the normal vector of the hyperplane spanned by the collected vectors.
+Then, points on the activation boundary satisfy an affine constraint of the form $\bm w_{cross}^\top = \mathrm{const}$.
+Equivalently, for any two boundary points, their difference is orthogonal to $\bm w_{cross}$.
+We collect multiple points on the boundary, take differences against a fixed reference point, and recover $\bm w_{cross}$ up to scale as a normal vector of the subspace spanned by these differences.
+This vector contains a linear combination of the persistent neuron weights $\bm w_j^{(\ell)}$ for $j \in \mathcal{P}$.

 Some important considerations must be made regarding cross-layer extraction.
-First, it is necessary to modify the corresponding consistent algorithm.
-Although the existing algorithm analyzes each \intersectionspace pair-wise, the cross-layer extraction requires analyzing more \intersectionspaces simultaneously.
-Secondly, the cross-layer analysis can extract only the span by the original weights (vectors) of persistent neurons.
-More precisely, since persistent neurons are always active and are never suppressed by ReLU, the corresponding sign and bias are linearly combined into the next layer.
-Unless they become inactive, we cannot extract them.
+First, it is necessary to modify the corresponding consistency algorithm.
+While the existing algorithm analyzes each \intersectionspace pairwise, cross-layer extraction requires analyzing multiple \intersectionspaces simultaneously.
+Second, cross-layer analysis can extract only the span of the original weight vectors of persistent neurons.
+More precisely, since persistent neurons are always active and are never suppressed by ReLU, their corresponding signs and biases are linearly combined into the next layer.
+Unless they become inactive, we cannot extract them individually.
 Thus, in the recovered model, we need exceptional treatment for them.
-Specifically, any basis of the span is used, and the corresponding ReLU must be removed.
+Specifically, any basis of the span can be used, and the corresponding ReLU must be removed.